sansavvy/sansavvy/README.md

  * Experienced Angular developer with 2+years of industry experience.
 Skilled in HTML5, CSS3 , Javascript, Typescript and Agile methodologies.
  * Passed cloud certification like AZ 900 | AI 900 | DP 900 | AZ 204.
- * Passionate in reading Books.
+ * Passionate in reading Books and Listening podcasts.
  * Determined Person and always pursue growth mindset.